Degenerative disc disease is frequently the cause of low back pain, especially in young adults.

 - Exercise.
 For the vast majority of patients, the only way to achieve long-term healing is active exercise, which usually includes a combination of strengthening, stretching and low-impact aerobic exercise.

 - Quitting smoking.
 For patients who smoke, doctors recommend quitting smoking to improve blood circulation and healing.
-Chronic tobacco use is closely linked to chronic back pain in the lower back.
+Chronic tobacco use is closely linked to chronic pain in the lower back.